-A year and a half after we launched our East Africa food crisis appeal, Christian Aid is still responding and helping communities to recover after the region experienced its worst drought in 60 years.
+More than two years after we launched our East Africa food crisis appeal, we are still helping communities to recover after the region experienced its worst drought in 60 years.

 Drought and displacement